VPYen/typeMaster/public/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Note

+node_modules containing needed libraries can be restored using `npm install` in the respective folders.
+There are two node_module folders required for this application.
+One is for the express.js server and another one for the angular folder.